CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "**How do I make my app available for other people to use?**"
+??? question "**How do I make my app available for others to use?**"

     You can create a new app interface in the Discovery Environment and share it with other users and you also can install the app on VICE.
 In